-Playworks AmeriCorps coaches serve for a school year at a local elementary school providing essential opportunities for children to explore their imaginations, connect with other kids, and stretch and grow.
-Through service, Playworks AmeriCorps members create a place for every kid on the playground to feel included, be active, and build valuable social and emotional skills by organizing games before, during, and after school.
+Playworks AmeriCorps Coaches serve for a school year at an elementary school providing essential opportunities for children to explore their imaginations, connect with other kids, and stretch and grow.
+Through service, Playworks AmeriCorps members create a place for every kid on the playground to feel included, be active, and build valuable social and emotional skills by organizing games during and after school.

 Inspire Youth Leaders

 AmeriCorps coaches empower fourth- and fifth-graders to take on leadership roles and improve their school community.
 Coaches help students work together to learn recess games and practice fair play and conflict resolution.
 These young leaders then teach these skills to their classmates.

 AmeriCorps coaches’ impact doesn’t stop on the playground.
 Coaches bring students, parents, teachers, and school administrators together by facilitating after-school sports leagues and community engagement activities.

 Career readiness and growth

 *Health insurance available for full-time AmeriCorps members.

 Get application updates and stories from current coaches and alumni straight to your inbox.

 AmeriCorps is a national community service program where people commit to serve with an organization.
 Nationwide, these people, called AmeriCorps members, commit to either a part-time or full-time position.
 At Playworks, our full-time AmeriCorps members commit to serving a 1,700 hour term of service.
 This typically coincides with a full school year (about 10 months).

 The benefits of joining AmeriCorps include joining an extraordinary movement to change the culture of play in America.
 You will have the satisfaction of incorporating service into your life by ensuring that kids get a chance to play every day while gaining new perspectives and strong leadership skills.